-News about Simba 1.0 will surface soon enough.
+News about larger development plans will surface soon.

 Simba is a program used to repeat certain (complicated) tasks.
 Typically these tasks involve using the mouse and keyboard.
 Simba is programmable, which means you can design your own logic and steps that Simba will follow, based upon certain input.

 This “input” can vary greatly; from data in files to colors and text on the screen.

 Currently Simba is still in its beta stages; this includes the documentation.
 You will probably notice some parts of the documentation aren’t finished or are just plain missing.
 Don’t be fooled by the look of the documentation as it is identical to this homepage, in the future they may be merged.

 Simba runs on a few platforms, but currently only runs well on Windows.
 After installing Simba, it is highly recommend that you look at the Documentation!
 It contains information on how to install and setup Simba with

 Simba for Windows can be downloaded as installer (DOWNLOAD), a portable build will follow soon.
 The installer will associate .simba files with Simba.